 With a 12-watt subwoofer and two 8-watt speakers, the SuperTooth Disco really does have a powerful sound to it.
 For personal use, I find it’s more than capable of blasting my music at roughly a quarter of the maximum volume with the bass boost on.
 Requiring more energy to run with higher volumes, this setting gets me about 15 hours of continuous play, which is certainly more than I’ve ever needed to run in a wireless environment.

 Where the battery life gets truly impressive is in the speaker’s standby mode.
-The Disco goes into standby shortly after sound stops being transmitted through it, and starts back up again a few seconds after sound resumes.
+The Disco goes into standby shortly after the sound stops being transmitted through it, and starts back up again a few seconds after the sound resumes.
 In its standby mode, the SuperTooth Disco can stay powered for 1500 hours.
 Let me do the math for you here: 62 and ½ days.
 With a full battery, your SuperTooth Disco can sit on standby for two entire months before losing its charge.
 The device hasn’t been in my possession long enough for me to confirm this exact figure, but I can confirm that I’ve charged it exactly twice since receiving it, once after getting it out of the box and once after testing the continuous play life.
-Since then I have left it in standby, bringing it out for a few hours every week or so during a get-together, and the speaker just keeps running.
+Since then I have left it on standby, bringing it out for a few hours every week or so during a get-together, and the speaker just keeps running.

 Bottom Line: The SuperTooth Disco is the most versatile, long-lasting portable audio solution I’ve handled.
-While there are some flaws in terms of actual audio quality, the output and ease of use wows everybody I’ve shown the product off to.
+While there are some flaws in terms of actual audio quality, the output and ease of use wow everybody I’ve shown the product off to.
 Though it may not be perfect, in the areas the Disco shines, it goes well above and beyond expectations every single time.